Lyall-A/HTTP-Reverse-Proxy/README.md

 Pre-configured to work behind Cloudflare proxy and disallow robots

-## Features:
+## Features
-* Authorization using Cookies or WWW-Authenticate header
+* Authorization using Cookies, WWW-Authenticate header or a custom header
 * IP range whitelist and blacklist
 * URI bypass
+* Each server can have different configurations